Matheus (footballer, born March 1992): Red Star

 On 25 June 2025, Matheus joined Serbian SuperLiga club Red Star Belgrade on a three-year deal, for €1.2 million.
+He won the double in his debut season.

 International career

 After being naturalised as a Portuguese citizen in 2020, Matheus expressed a desire to play for their national team.

 Personal life

 Matheus' older brother, Moisés, was also a footballer.
 A midfielder, he too started his career at América Mineiro.

 Matheus met and married his wife in Braga and had three children with her.